simonborer/db-course-2019/content/posts/the-1st-week.md

 <section>
 	<div class="grid-x">
 		<div class="cell large-10 large-offset-1">
-			<p>Now we've started our two servers - our database server running MySQL, and our Apache web server, which can process PHP and co-ordinate with the browser to server web pages.</p>
+			<p>Now we've started our two servers - our database server running MySQL, and our Apache web server, which can process PHP and co-ordinate with the browser to serve web pages.</p>
 			<p><strong>Step 1: </strong> Go to the "web server" tab in MAMP.
 This tells you where your <code>htdocs</code> folder is located.</p>
 		</div>
 	</div>